-The applicant will install the system according to the utility accepted design and the equipment manufacturer's requirements.
+The applicant will install the DG system according to the utility accepted design and the equipment manufacturer's requirements.
+If there are substantive design variations from the originally approved three line diagram, a revised three line diagram (and other drawings for non-inverter based systems) shall be submitted by the applicant for the utility's review and acceptance.
 All inverter based systems will be allowed to interconnect to the utility system for a period not to exceed two hours, for the sole purpose of assuring proper operation of the installed equipment.